KyrieChen3372/Spatial-Data-Analytics-of-Sydney-Resource-Adequacy/README.md

 ## 📝 License
 This project is for educational purposes as part of the DATA2001 course at the University of Sydney.
+---

+## 👥 Contributors
+This project was developed as a collaborative effort for the **DATA2001** course at the **University of Sydney**.
+* **Zelin Chen SID530333591** - Parramatta and code start with 125 area Data Analysis & Visualization & analysis and report writing
+* **SID540028959** - Inner West area Data Analysis & Visualization & analysis Inner West area
+* **SID540234273** - Blacktown Data Analysis & Visualization & analysis